• Skip to main content

 • The cover design will commence about 6 months before the release of the book.

-• Galleys or ARCs are advanced copies and excerpts that will be sent out for literary reviews of the book about 6 months prior to release.
+• Galleys or ARCs are advanced copies and excerpts that will be sent out for getting book reviews of the work about 6 months prior to release.
 Authors are also provided with the advanced copy to start marketing efforts as well, podcast interviews, social media teasers etc.

 • Marketing and sales plans go into effect about 3 months before the book is published.
 This includes setting up interviews, live book signing events, tradeshow attendance, press releases and more.
 The pre-launch reviews will be received with favorable reviews used to accelerate the promotion of the book.